danaivach/gold-miners-draft/README.md

 This tutorial is a simplified version of the [Gold Miners Tutorial](https://jacamo.sourceforge.net/tutorial/gold-miners/) which extends the winning implementation developed in the context of the 2nd [Multi-Agent Programming Contest](https://multiagentcontest.org/).
 No submission is required, but feel free to send your questions to [Danai](mailto:danai.vachtsevanou@unisg.ch).

 The tutorial project is developed with [JaCaMo](https://github.com/jacamo-lang/jacamo), a platform for programming multi-agent systems, and uses [Gradle](https://gradle.org/).
 We recommend you to use [Visual Studio Code](https://code.visualstudio.com/) with the following extensions:
-- For AgentSpeak syntax highlighting: [code-mas2j](https://marketplace.visualstudio.com/items?itemName=tkampik.code-mas2j)
-- For JaCaMo syntax highlighting: [code-jcm](https://marketplace.visualstudio.com/items?itemName=u473t8.code-jcm)
+- For JaCaMo syntax highlighting: [JaCaMo4Code](https://marketplace.visualstudio.com/items?itemName=tabajara-krausburg.jacamo4code)
 - For Gradle view: [Gradle for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-gradle)

 Optional reading material for a brief introduction to agent-oriented programming: [<u>Chapter 4.1</u> of Boissier, O., Bordini, R. H., Hubner, J., & Ricci, A. (2020).
 Multi-agent oriented programming: programming multi-agent systems using JaCaMo.
 Mit Press.](https://mitpress.ublish.com/book/multi-agent-oriented-programming-programming-multi-agent-systems-using-jacamo)